BrodaNoel/cv/README.md

 * Firebase

 ## Some of my proud projects (all another projects are private :P )
-* [DevsEverywhere](https://github.com/BrodaNoel/devseverywhere): Project to learn more about React, Redux, and those yerbas.
-* [React-Agthy](https://github.com/BrodaNoel/react-agthy): React component to get user feedback in your website
 * [Brodio](https://github.com/BrodaNoel/brodio): Project to learn about React-Native.
 Never finished.
 * [Bropy](https://github.com/BrodaNoel/bropy): Project adminsitrator to create generic drivers for RaspberryPi components.
 F*cking funny project!
 * RPDF (private): Too ugly code to be shown in Github :P Created to create tabulated data reports in PDF file.
 You just call a function with a SQL string, and all the PDF file will be magically created with all the tabulated data :O Yeah, awesome, but that PHP code is so f*cking ugly. ([screenshot](./rpdf.png))